Creamy, Cheesy Dauphinois Potatoes

 • Red potatoes

-Butter the entire baking dish, sprinkle with garlic powder or minced garlic.
+Butter the entire baking dish, and sprinkle with garlic powder or minced garlic.

 Place a layer of potatoes in attractive rows.